- FAQs

 -

 A PRSA is similar to a personal pension policy, designed by legislation to improve saving for retirement.
 It is a Revenue approved contract set up with a PRSA provider by an individual to save for retirement.
 Tax relief is available on contributions to the policy to encourage saving for retirement (within Revenue limits).
+A Vested PRSA is a PRSA from where you have already taken a retirement cash lump sum and/or income.

 -